Roots For Ritchie Campaign: Grow With Us

 7. Capacity for Growth

-Larger Gatherings: A capacity to host up to 350 attendees, ensuring no one is left out during large community events like pancake breakfasts or town halls.
+Larger Gatherings: A capacity to host large events, ensuring no one is left out during community events like pancake breakfasts or town halls.

-Multiple Events Simultaneously: Soundproofed, flexible spaces allow for concurrent programming, making the hall more dynamic and versatile.
+Multiple Events Simultaneously: Flexible spaces allow for concurrent programming, making the hall more dynamic and versatile.

 Why build a new hall instead of renovating the existing one?